 The considered beams are modelled using the SolidWorks software package.
-Taking into account the symmetry of the beams and their loads, only a quarter of the whole structure is analysed (Fig. 7a).
+Taking into account the symmetry of the beams and their loads only a quarter of the whole structure is analyzed (Fig. 7a).
 The boundary conditions imposed on the model guarantee its proper behaviour.
-The model of the stockiest of the beams (i.e., CS1) consists of about 572 thousand 3D tetrahedral finite elements with 4 Jacobian points.
-Such an approach corresponds to the simplest integration of the element area, being sufficient in the case of the fine mesh applied in the computation.
+The model of the stockiest of the beams (i.e. CS1) is composed of about 572 thousand of 3D tetrahedral finite elements with 4 Jacobian points.
+Such an approach corresponds to the simplest integrating at the element area, being sufficient in case of the fine mesh applied in the computation.

-The number of nodes reaches nearly 840 000.
-In the case of the CS2 and CS3, variants of the number of nodes is correspondingly smaller.
+The number of the nodes reaches nearly 840 000.
+In case of the CS2 and CS3 variants these numbers are correspondingly smaller.
 A part of the CS1 mesh is shown in Fig. 7b.
 The CS1 mesh could be coarser without harming the computation quality.
-Nevertheless, in order to maintain uniform mesh quality in all the considered cases, the mesh scale does not vary.
+Nevertheless, in order to maintain equal mesh quality in all the considered cases, the mesh scale does not vary.